group bourdon test

 4. Medical Tests & Vetting

-If you are successful at all four stages of the application process, then you will receive a formal offer to enrol on the trainee program before qualifying as a train driver.
+If you are successful at all four stages of the application process, you will receive a formal offer to enrol on the trainee program before qualifying as a train driver.

-Take Practice Test
+Take Group Bourdon Test Now

-So, what skills are they looking for?
+What skills are they looking for?

 T – Explain what TASK you had to perform and also any tasks that others had to undertake.